The Arboretum

-The Arboretum project was inspired by a desire for a local, informative and welcoming centre where residents could see various tree species growing, be encouraged to plant native trees on their own properties, take action on climate change and enhance the urban forest.
+The Arboretum project was inspired by a vision to create a local, informative, and welcoming centre where residents can observe various tree species growing, be encouraged to plant native trees on their own properties, take action on climate change, and enhance the urban forest.

-20 of Ontario’s native trees and 11 native shrubs have been specially planted and labelled in an easily accessible park on Delrex Boulevard in Georgetown.
-Some of these native species are threatened with local extinction.
+Twenty of Ontario’s native tree species and eleven native shrubs have been carefully planted and labelled in an easily accessible park on Delrex Boulevard in Georgetown.
+Some of these native species face the risk of local extinction.

-The site is a signature location for the Trees for Halton Hills 65,000 Tree Challenge.
-The highly visible open space, located adjacent to a school and a local ravine, had been identified as underused and due for remediation.
-The park will grow more attractive as the trees mature.
-Its impact will endure far beyond the lifetimes of the volunteers who plant its trees.
+This site serves as a signature location for the Trees for Halton Hills ‘65,000 Tree Challenge’.
+The highly visible open space, situated adjacent to a school and a local ravine, had been identified as underused and in need of remediation.
+The park will become increasingly attractive as the trees mature.
+Its positive impact will extend far beyond the lifetimes of the volunteers who planted the trees.

 Arboretum Site Plan